State leaders facing 2nd wave resist steps to curb virus

-DES MOINES, Iowa (AP) — Even as a new surge of coronavirus infections strains hospitals, officials in many of the hardest-hit states are resisting taking stronger action to slow the spread, with pleas from health experts running up against political calculation and public fatigue.
+DES MOINES, Iowa (AP) — Even as a new surge of coronavirus infections sweeps the U.S., officials in many hard-hit states are resisting taking stronger action to slow the spread, with pleas from health experts running up against political calculation and public fatigue.

-Days before a presidential election that has spotlighted President Donald Trump's scattershot response to the pandemic, the virus continued surging Friday, with total confirmed cases in the U.S. surpassing 9 million.
+Days before a presidential election that has spotlighted President Donald Trump's scattershot response to the pandemic, the virus continued its resurgence Friday, with total confirmed cases in the U.S. surpassing 9 million.

 The number of new infections reported daily is on the rise in 47 states.
 They include Nebraska and South Dakota, where the number of new cases topped previous highs for each state.

-The record increases have eclipsed the spikes that set off national alarms last spring and summer.
+The record increases in new cases have eclipsed the spikes that set off national alarms last spring and summer.
 During those outbreaks, first in the Northeast and then in Sun Belt states, many governors closed schools and businesses and restricted public gatherings.

-But the resurgence of the virus, despite being far more widespread, has brought a decidedly more limited response in many states.
+But this fall's resurgence of the virus, despite being far more widespread, has brought a decidedly more limited response in many states.
 Most are led by Republican governors backing a president who insists, falsely, that the country is getting the virus under control.

 Over the past two weeks, more than 76,000 new virus cases have been reported daily in the U.S. on average, up from about 54,000 in mid-October, according to Johns Hopkins University.
 Deaths, which usually lag case numbers and hospitalizations, are also rising, from about 700 to more than 800 a day.